Emsworth services

 Trivia and History

-The former Little Chef restaurant was purchased by 23.5 Degrees who converted it into a Starbucks, which opened in May 2016.
+The empty Little Chef restaurant was purchased by 23.5 Degrees who converted it into a Starbucks, which opened on 3 June 2016.
+23.5 Degrees were acquired by Starbucks UK in October 2024, with this store being transferred into their company operated estate.

 Westbound Opening

-There had been several plans for a westbound service area to accompany the eastbound as far back as 2005, but in early 2014, a large, westbound BP forecourt was finally built.
-The site opened as a BP Express site and included a M&S Simply Food store and Wild Bean Café.
+While the plan for a corresponding westbound service area had faltered, the demand to build one hadn't gone away.
+Plans were back on the drawing board in 2005, and in Summer 2013 construction finally began on a large BP forecourt.
+The site opened on 8 January 2014 as a BP Express site with a M&S Simply Food store and Wild Bean Café.

-BP Pulse electric vehicle charging points were added to the westbound side in 2020.
+Two BP Pulse electric vehicle charging points were added to the bp forecourt in 2020.

 Alternatives